Consumer Medicine Information (CMI)

 it once it has been injected into the body.
 The diluent contains polysorbate 20, carmellose

-sodium, dibasic sodium phosphate dihydrate, citric acid anhydrous, sodium chloride,
+sodium, dibasic sodium phosphate dihydrate, citric acid, sodium chloride, sodium hydroxide

 Janssen-Cilag Pty Ltd

 RISPERDAL CONSTA 25mg - AUST R 81489